 Mr. Hanoz M. Mistry Company Secretary

-The Board of Directors has carried out an annual evaluation of its own performanceBoard Committees and individual Directors pursuant to the provisions of the Act andListing Regulations.
+The Board of Directors has carried out an annual evaluation of its own performanceboard committees and individual directors pursuant to the provisions of the Act andListing Regulations.

-In terms of the provisions of Section 178(3) of the Act and Regulation 19 read withPart D of Schedule II to the Listing Regulations the NRC is responsible for formulatingthe criteria for determining qualification positive attributes andindependence of a Director.
+In terms of the provisions of Section 178(3) of the Act and Regulation 19 read withPart D of Schedule II to the Listing Regulations the NRC is responsible for formulatingthe criteria for determining for determining qualification positive attributes andindependence of a Director.
 The NRC is also responsible for recommending to the Board apolicy relating to the remuneration of the Directors Key Managerial Personnel and otheremployees.
-In line with this requirement the Board has adopted the Policy on BoardDiversity and Director Attributes which is provided in Annexure-III to this Report andRemuneration Policy for Directors Key Managerial Personnel and other employees of the Company which isreproduced in Annexure -IV to this Report.
+In line with this requirement the Board has adopted the Policy on BoardDiversity and Director Attributes which is provided in Annexure-II to this Report andRemuneration Policy for Directors Key Managerial Personnel and other employees of theCompany which is reproduced in Annexure - III to this Report.

 The Committees of the Board focus on certain specific areas and make informed decisionsin line with the delegated authority.